criticalsession/StreetPhotoConverter/README.md

-# StreetPhotoConverter
+# Street Photo Converter

-StreetPhotoConverter is a console application that processes images in an `input` directory, applies various transformations, and saves the processed images to the `output` directory.
+**Street Photo Converter** is a console application that processes images in an `input` directory, applies various transformations, and saves the processed images to the `output` directory.
 The transformations aim to create an effect suitable for street photography.

 ![Sample](media/sample-04.jpeg)